 - When performing an upgrade, you can achieve instantaneous fall-back through assigning the EIP back to the original server in the event of an error in the server to which the EIP had been swapped temporarily.

 - Because you can apply EIPs across different Availability Zones (AZs), even if there were a failure on an AZ level, you can reassign the EIP to a server in a different AZ.

 - Switching an EIP normally takes several seconds.

-- When you make a Secure Shell (SSH) connection to a new instance behind an EIP, a potential security issue warning will be issued, and login may become impossible.
+- When you make a Secure Shell (SSH) connection to an EIP, a potential security issue warning will be issued, and login may become impossible.

 - You may use monitoring software such as HeartBeat, Nagios, or Zabbix to detect a failure.
 Because you can use a program to perform the EIP reassignment, you can automate this process through a combination with the monitoring software.

 - You can use this in parallel with Server Swapping Pattern to not only reassign the EIP, but to swap the EBS as well, enabling data inheritance.